xjtu-enre/ENRE-ts/docs/entity/parameter.md

 ## Entity: Parameter

-A `Parameter Entity` is a variable defined either as function's formal parameter or in a `catch` clause.
+A `Parameter Entity` is a variable defined either as formal parameter of function / method / setter or in a `catch` clause.

 ### Supported pattern